A Forager’s Guide to Ghost Pipe (Monotropa uniflora)

 It usually blooms from late July through August, although it may appear as early as late June in some years.

-This mysterious flowering plant spends the other 51 weeks of the year underground.
 This plant is perennial and will reappear in the same location each year.

 Ghost pipe is not considered a healthy edible, so you are probably better off avoiding eating it.